MerzDaniel/distributed-cloud-db/README.md

 A distributed key-value database for the master praktikum "Cloud Databases"

 ## Todo List
-- LRU cache value update does not work
 - `put <key> null` should delete value

 ## Optimizations